inet-framework/inet/showcases/measurement/flow/doc/index.rst

 .. figure:: media/flows3.png
    :align: center

-   Figure X. Screenshot from the simulation showing the five specified packet flows in action

 .. note:: A packet can be part of several flows to enable different measurements.
 For example in the image above, each of the four flows originating from the clients are also part of the flow between the two switches.

 .. **TODO** kliensek kozott az appok kozotti traffic; switchek kozott minden -> amit szeretnenk merni